MusabDev/whisper-gui/README.md

 ## Installation

-Run the provided installation script **once** to set up Python, dependencies, and required programs:
+Download the project or clone it to your computer.
+Then, run the provided installation script **once** to set up Python, dependencies, and required programs:

 ### On macOS / Linux
 ```bash